joonwonc/mit-6858-project/docs/update-email.md

 Thus, we would like to update the problem statement of the proposal as
 follows:

-We would like to modify the current concolic execution system to support a multi-client model by introducing a "multi-trace concolic execution" system.
+We propose to modify the current concolic execution system to support a multi-client model by introducing a "multi-trace concolic execution" system.